esaruoho/paketti-manual/README.md

 ![](Screenshots/vpd.png)

 ---
-### 2025-02-28 - esaruoho
-Improvement: Paketti Gater Optimizations
+### 2025-02-28 - Improvement: Paketti Gater Optimizations
 - Introduced `<<` and `>>` for Global Moving
 - Introduced "Global Randomize" for randomizing all the four different Gaters
 - Introduced "Global Clear" for clearing all the four different Gaters.